sylphlab/SotiMediaOrganizer/memory-bank/major_refactoring_plan_v1.md

 2.  **Phase 2: Scalability Enhancements**
     - **Task 2.1:** Implement the `Metadata DB Module` using SQLite.
     - **Task 2.2:** Refactor pipeline stages (`Gathering`, `Deduplication`) to use the SQLite DB, focusing on streaming/batching and reduced memory footprint.
-    - **Task 2.3:** Optimize/Re-evaluate the deduplication algorithm (VPTree/DBSCAN) for memory and performance with large datasets.
-Implement changes in the `Computation Module`.
+    - **Task 2.3:** Implement DB-centric LSH approach: Modify DB schema to store LSH keys, add DB service methods for candidate querying (`findSimilarCandidates`), refactor `deduplicateFilesFn` to use LSH query loop instead of VPTree/DBSCAN.
     - **Task 2.4:** Refine worker implementation for better batching and reduced contention with the DB.
     - **Task 2.5:** Introduce benchmarking for key stages and perform initial optimizations.
 3.  **Phase 3: UI Improvements**